How An Emotionally Abusive Relationship Traps You

 What To Do If You Are The Victim Of Emotional Abuse

-If you think you may be in an emotionally abusive relationship – or one that has verbal abuse, mental or psychological abuse, spousal or partner abuse – or if your own behavior could possibly be abusive, get some professional help from an expert counselor and learn how to make it stop.
+If you think you may be in an emotionally abusive relationship – or one that has verbal abuse, mental, psychological, or sexual abuse – or if your own behavior could possibly be abusive, get some professional help from an expert counselor and learn how to make it stop.
+Don’t let yourself be trapped by an abusive relationship.

-Editor's Note: This post was originally published March 21, 2010 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published March 21, 2010, updated on December 17, 2019, with new information for accuracy and comprehensiveness.

 Guy-Stuff-Counseling-abusive-relationships-wide-cta.jpg